EDU-Carbon OffsetsAre Carbon Offsets a Scam? Key Points to Consider

 “By the close of 2022, Netflix will achieve net zero greenhouse gas emissions.
 To reach this goal, we are working towards reducing our internal emissions by 45% below 2019 levels by 2030”

 There are many other global companies that disclosed their net zero targets and how to get there.
-UK’s Royal Mail, Stellantis, Pfizer, Levi’s, Del Monte Foods, among many others, have pledged to hit net zero.
+UK’s Royal Mail, Stellantis, Pfizer, Levi’s, and Del Monte Foods, among many others, have pledged to hit net zero.

 Companies Selling Carbon Offsets

-Consider one Tesla’s sources of revenue (and profit) has been the sale of carbon offsets.
+Consider one of Tesla’s sources of revenue (and profit) has been the sale of carbon offsets.
 In Q1-2022 for example, Tesla earned $679 million in carbon credit sales.

 A company that emits a certain amount of carbon dioxide through its operations can offset those emissions by buying carbon credits.
 They come from a project that reduces carbon emissions elsewhere, such as a renewable energy project.